micmejia/bible-dump/AMPC/Exodus/Exod 36.md

-He made a covering for the tent of [^a]rams' skins tanned red, and above it a covering of dolphin _or_ porpoise skins.
+He made a covering for the tent of rams' skins tanned red, and above it a covering of dolphin _or_ porpoise skins.